 BNY Mellon’s report Shifting Horizons: Insights Into How Family Offices Are Responding to Rapid Economic & Social Change, shares how family offices responded to various socio-economic crises over the past few years.
 The report focuses on family office philanthropy, succession planning, cryptocurrencies, private banking, and taxation and regulation.
 Family offices are private organizations established to manage the financial and personal affairs of wealthy individuals and families, and it’s important for us to learn about their charitable giving behavior.
 Here are some key takeaways that might be helpful for us to understand family offices:

 Family offices need to overcome certain barriers to continue their involvement in philanthropy.
 A lack of shared values and interests among family members may become a barrier in their efforts to execute effective giving strategies.
 The biggest issue for family offices seems to be difficulty in integrating philanthropy into wealth strategy.
 As you can tell from this new research, the future of philanthropy will be influenced by the transfer of wealth to future generations, as well as family values and unique approaches to giving by each generation.

 We wish you a wonderful start to your summer fundraising activities.
 As always, please feel free to reach out to us with questions, comments or any assistance with fundraising research!

-News and updates from the USM Office of Advancement Research Letter from the Director It feels like we just entered…Read More >
+News and updates from the USM Office of Advancement Research Letter from the Director For advancement professionals, June is when…Read More >